EVENT DATE: Jul 20, 2013

 Our team has designed a water distribution system that will address this problem in the community.
 Over the past two years, Columbia engineering students have developed plans for a mechanism that will pump water from one of the village's boreholes to a storage tank on top of a hill.
 From this tower, gravity will help pipe the water to spigots in convenient locations in Obodan.
 Access to a convenient and reliable source of clean drinking water will lift the burden of long trips from the lives of many Obodan residents.

 We're very excited to go to Ghana this summer to oversee construction of this new project, but we can't do it without you!
 We need all the help we can get raising funds for construction, which includes parts, transportation, and labor.
 Every dollar you give brings us closer to our goal of ensuring that every member of the community in Obodan has access to clean water.

 Donations can be made by secure credit card payment through the link below:

-Since our team uses offline donations to raise money through Crowdrise, we would greatly appreciate it if you send a message to a team member should you choose to contribute to our project.
+Since our team uses offline donations to raise money through Crowdrise, we would greatly appreciate it if you send a message to a team member with should you choose to contribute to our project.
+Let us know how much you give and what name you'd like us to post on our site.
 That way, we'll know how we're doing, and we can fully acknowledge your generous support!